Potential blood test for Alzheimer's shows early promise

 TOKYO/MELBOURNE (Reuters) - Researchers in Japan and Australia say they have made important progress in developing a blood test that could in future help doctors detect who might go on to get Alzheimer’s disease.

-In a study published in the journal Nature, the scientists said the test, which can detect a toxic protein known as amyloid beta protein, linked to Alzheimer‘s, was more than 90 percent accurate in research involving around 370 people.
+In a study published in the journal Nature, the scientists said the test, which can detect a toxic protein known as amyloid beta, linked to Alzheimer‘s, was more than 90 percent accurate in research involving around 370 people.

 Dementia, of which Alzheimer’s is the most common form, affects close to 50 million people worldwide and is expected to affect more than 131 million by 2050, according to the non-profit campaign group Alzheimer’s Disease International.